Widespread State forest closures - full closures list

-Latest Update (14 February 2020): Gnupa and Glenbog State Forests reopened.
+- 14 February 2020: Gnupa and Glenbog State Forests reopened

-Imlay and Edrom Roads near Eden are also closed to all traffic with the exception of emergency services.
+Imlay Road near Eden is closed to all traffic with the exception of emergency services.

 Forest closures override all permits for hunting.
 Hunting is not permitted in closed forests even with a permit.